c4tk/c4tk/src/content/events/bangalore/2014/prizes.md

 * <i class="icon fa-money money"></i> Rs.
 50,000 for the winner of the Christian Vision official challenge

-After the event, your apps, films, and games will be featured in a Leadership Network Advance edition reaching over 50,000 church leaders worldwide.
+After the event, your creations will be featured in a Leadership Network Advance edition reaching over 50,000 church leaders worldwide.

-{{> register-button}}
+{{> registerindia-button}}